 I consistently hear from small businesses that vent their frustration of the poor results they’ve received after trying a paid advertising campaign, social media campaign or a specific piece of content marketing.
 The missing element that I eventually help them understand is that without a solid foundation that allows each element to enhance its strength, you’ll nearly always struggle to reach expectations.

 As I mentioned earlier, a customer sees your organization as a single entity.
 If you were dealing with a customer in the real world, you would be there to provide support and expertise through each step of the buying cycle.
 The same has to be true in the digital world.

 When a small business purchases paid advertising and sends that traffic to their home page, they’re being negligent with the support of their customer.
 The advertiser needs to address the exact information contained in the paid ad that the customer clicked on.

 All the components of the digital have to work together – paid advertising, SEO, content marketing, social media and email marketing.
 Trying one thing at a time without having cohesion between all the other digital marketing components will mean a less than optimized customer experience.

 If you’ve have recognized already, there’s a lot that goes into a successful digital marketing program for any business.
 Small businesses have to recognize their resource limitations and plan according.
 The resource limitations nearly all small businesses face are talent and budget.

 You have to identify whether you have the current or potential talent in house to manage each of the various digital marketing components – paid advertising, SEO, analytics, content marketing, social media and email marketing.
 Even top level digital marketers understand that they can’t be experts in each area, so they’ll often work with outside experts to help manage their plans.

-Unlike some enterprise organizations, small businesses often have to work with limited financial resources.
+Unlike some enterprise organizations, a small business like an electrical contractor can often have to work with limited financial resources.
 This is why planning, automation and continuous optimization can help level the planning field and allow small and medium-sized business to compete with an organization of any size.